goldipl/SPA_shop_application/README.md

 - Assuming your order
     - checking if all required inputs are filled

+### Application features:

+- using routing
+- using RWD

 ### How to install?

 If you wanna install this app for own, do following steps: